Aspose/releases.aspose.com/content/en/zip/net/new-releases/aspose.zip-for-.net-24.3-(dlls-only).md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">Aspose.ZIP for .NET 24.3 (DLLs Only) release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+The Aspose.ZIP for .NET 24.3 (DLLs-only package) release is here to elevate your development experience!
+This update introduces Zstandard compression for significant file size reduction and expands Cpio archive handling with various compression options.

+### Introducing Zstandard Compression

+Zstandard is an intricate compression algorithm, that offers high-quality archive size scaling within your .NET solutions running on the Windows, Linux, or Mac platforms.
+Aspose.ZIP for .NET now supports Zstandard compression, providing a new avenue for you to explore and implement into your apps.

+### Flexible Cpio Archives

+The C# ZIP archives library provides extensive support for Cpio archives and lets you conveniently work with formats compressed with Lzip, LZMA, Z, and Zstandard.

+### New Public APIs

+Streamline your workflows with new public APIs designed to interact with Zstandard archives and Cpio archives with diverse compression methods.
+The following public API members were added in this release:

+- Aspose.Zip.Zstandard.ZstandardArchive
+- Aspose.Zip.Cpio.CpioArchive.SaveLzipped(…)
+- Aspose.Zip.Cpio.CpioArchive.SaveLZMACompressed(…)
+- Aspose.Zip.Cpio.CpioArchive.SaveZCompressed(…)
+- Aspose.Zip.Cpio.CpioArchive.SaveZstandard(…)
+- Aspose.Zip.Zstandard.ZstandardArchive.SetSource(…)
+- Aspose.Zip.Zstandard.ZstandardArchive.Open()
+- Aspose.Zip.Zstandard.ZstandardArchive.Save(…)
+- Aspose.Zip.Zstandard.ZstandardArchive.ExtractToDirectory (…)

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.ZIP for .NET 24.3 Release Notes](https://releases.aspose.com/zip/net/release-notes/2024/aspose-zip-for-net-24-3-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}